cinema antiplastique

 rania lee khalildfa/ doctorate of fine arts, ma, lmsw, ba, artist

-cinema antiplastique is born from twenty five years of rania’s embodied research within dance and video, community and family healing, postcolonial ecologies, third world feminism and african movements for independence (including the systematic dismantling of these movements by their former colonial masters). cinema antiplastique connects these practical dance, artistic and theoretical backgrounds to bring them to the people, sharing tools of embodiment for personal and collective growth for the future as well as the unfinished dreams and liberation movements of the past.
+cinema antiplastique is born from twenty five years of rania’s embodied research within dance and video, community / family healing and postcolonial thought. her artistic research includes postcolonial and interspecies ecologies; third world feminism and african movements for independence (including the systematic dismantling of these movements by their former colonial masters). cinema antiplastique connects these embodied movement, therapeutic and theoretical backgrounds to bring them to the people.

 phd: artistic research, dance, video, postcolonial ecologies, university of arts helsinki, finland